Relm4/icons/README.md

 ### 1. Find your icons 🔍

-You can either use one of the over 3000 shipped icons or use your own icons.
+You can either use the of the over 3000 shipped icons or your own icons.
 You can browse the shipped icons using one of the following methods:

 For icons from the GNOME [icon-development-kit](https://gitlab.gnome.org/Teams/Design/icon-development-kit):